 There is no major program; students interested in pursuing this course of study at the major level should consider the BA in Architecture program.

 Declaring the Minor

 A letter grade of C- or higher is required in ENV DES 1 to declare the minor.
-To declare, students must submit the CED Request to Add Minor Form, available on the CED website.
+To declare, students must submit the CED Minor Declaration Form, available on the CED website.
 Once this request has been approved, you will see the minor added to your Cal Central student profile.
 It is your responsibility to track your progress towards minor completion using the Academic Progress Report and CED Advising Services.

 Other Majors and Minors Offered by the Department of Architecture